DexerTDP/articles/2025/Atonement - August.md

 this can think that this sounds some juvenile shit.
 And to answer that, in some ways I can agree now.
 But back then, I didn't let anybody tell me shit.
 Like I wasn't asking shit for in defense of me, I was asking for help for another and I was left with the crew like if it were an empty dead mall of wreckage.

-So then the questioning and rage began, "what the fuck was I fighting for when no one is down to do shit?" among other statements
+So then the questioning and rage began, "what the fuck was I fighting for when no one is down to do shit when its called for?" among other statements

 I remember telling everybody in the sec that I was in, that I was done and that if that meant I have to leave the sec then so be it.
 As far as I was concerned, fuck it, i'm out, I'll do the work that needs to be done on my own.
 I let it go with Vanessa, I was not about to make the same mistake here.